dennisbaloglu/Data-Science-Templates/README.md

-# Python-Templates
+# Data-Science-Templates
-Python templates for data science.
+Templates for data science mainly focusing on Python and SQL.